Gender Equity at JCU Gender Equity at JCU - Actions

 Find out about a range of flexible working arrangements you can access at JCU (login required).

-In 2025, the Vice Chancellor will commence a new program — the Vice Chancellor’s Gender Equity Project Fund.
-This $30,000 pa fund will provide financial support for targeted projects led by professional and academic staff at JCU to facilitate gender equity initiatives.
-The fund will seek to support projects that can inform the objectives in JCU’s Integrated Dynamic Planning, by:
+The Vice Chancellor’s Gender Equity Project Fund provides up to $30,000 in financial support for between 1 and 6 targeted projects led by professional and academic staff at JCU to facilitate gender equity initiatives.
+The fund seeks to support projects that can inform the objectives in JCU’s Integrated Dynamic Planning, by:

 This funding is for projects that would not normally be funded by Colleges, Institutes or Divisions.

-The JCU Respect program is a comprehensive suite of activities addressing sexual harassment and sexual assault.
+The JCU Respect program is a comprehensive suite of activities addressing sexual harassment, sexual assault. domestic and family violence, and all forms of gender-based violence.

 All staff have access to Gender Equity online training in the Staff Learning Hub.